 - Data collected by a website is encrypted from third-party attacks and snooping

 - Google recognizes your site as secure, and provides an added SEO boost

 You may not need one, but you should want one.
 One of the key benefits of an SSL certificate is that it is user-facing.
 This means that anyone who navigates to your website can see that you have this added security feature.
 To enhance user safety, web browsers are making it increasingly visible whether or not you have connected to a secure website.

 As web browsers try to lead the way to a more secure Internet browsing experience, this flag will become increasingly important to visitors.
 And you don’t want to lose bookings because a travel shopper doesn’t think your website is secure.

 You only truly need an SSL certificate for your hotel website if you’re collecting your guest’s private information on it.
 Your booking engine has to be secure, but your vanity website does not.
 That said, you don’t want to lose the trust of your visitors before they even click over to your vanity site.

 How can I get an SSL certificate?

 SSL certificates are available through a variety of certified-providers.
 You then need to update internal links, set up 301 re-directs, and claim all versions of your URL (www., non-www., HTTP, and HTTPS).

-Luckily, if you host your website with Vizlly+SEO, an SSL certificate is supplied to you for free as part of your service package with us.
+If you host your website with Vizlly+SEO, an SSL certificate is supplied to from Cloudflare at no additional cost, as part of your package with us.
 Contact us to learn how we keep your hotel website up-to-date with the latest security and SEO best practices, so you can keep potential travel shoppers engaged and ready to book.